r-witz/yinsh/docs/user_manual.md

 python main.py
 ```

-# How to Play the Game
+# How to Use the Game

-The game is mainly clickable, meaning you interact with the game primarily through clicking.

-## Commands

-### Menu
+After launching the game with `python main.py`, you will be presented with the game interface.
+Here are some basic instructions on how to use the game:

+1. **Starting a New Game:**
+   - Select "Play" from the main menu.
+   - From the "Play" meny you'll then have to choose what mode to play.

+2. **Game Interface:**
+   - The game board consists of a hexagonal grid where you place and move rings.
+   - Each player starts with a set of rings of their respective color.

+3. **Placing Rings:**
+   - Players take turns placing their rings on the board.

+4. **Moving Rings:**
+   - Click on a ring to select it, then click on an empty cell to move the ring to that position.
+   - As the ring moves, it flips any markers it passes over, changing their color.

+5. **Removing Rings and Markers:**
+   - When a player forms a row of five markers in their color, they remove these markers and one of their rings from the board.
+   - The first player to remove three of their rings wins the game.

+6. **Pause Menu:**
+	- You can press `ESCAPE` at any stage of the game to make the pause menu pop.
-- **Opening the Settings Menu**: Press the `Echap` key (Esc) to open the settings menu.
+	- From the pause menu you'll be able to resume the game or get back to the menu.

-### Leave The Game

-- **Quitting the Game**: To quit the game, you can press `ALT+F4` or use the "Leave" button available in the game's interface.

 # YINSH Game Rules

-## Objective

-The objective of YINSH is to be the first player to remove three of their own rings from the board.
-This is achieved by creating a row of five markers of the player's color.

-## Components

-- 1 game board
-- 5 rings per player (in two colors)
-- Markers in two colors (black on one side, white on the other)

-## Setup
+Yinsh is a game of strategic movement and marker flipping.
+Here are the key rules:

+1. **Setup:**
-1. Each player chooses a color and takes 5 rings of that color.
+   - Each player starts with five rings of their color.
-2. Players place their rings on the intersections of the lines on the game board.
-Rings can be placed on any intersection except the central one, taking turns to place one ring at a time.

-## Gameplay

-- **Turn Sequence**:
-  1. **Place a Marker**: Place a marker inside one of your rings.
-Markers are placed with the side showing your opponent's color face-up.
+   - Rings are placed on the board during the initial phase.

+2. **Gameplay:**
+   - Players take turns placing markers within their rings and moving rings to flip markers.
-  2. **Move a Ring**: Move one of your rings along the lines on the board.
-Rings can move any number of spaces but must move in a straight line and cannot pass over another ring.
-Rings can pass over markers.
+   - When moving a ring, it must be moved in a straight line and cannot jump over other rings.

-- **Flipping Markers**: When a ring passes over a marker, that marker is flipped to show the opposite color.
-Multiple markers can be flipped in a single move if they are all in a continuous line.
+   - If it jump over markers it must stop at the first empty cell after jumping them.

+3. **Flipping Markers:**
+   - Moving a ring flips the color of all markers it passes over.

+4. **Forming Rows:**
-- **Forming a Row**: If a player creates a continuous row of five markers of their color (horizontally, vertically, or diagonally), they must remove those markers from the board and then remove one of their rings.
-The first player to remove three rings wins the game.
+   - Form a continuous row of five markers in your color to score.

-## Additional Rules

-- **Jumping**: A ring must always end its move on an empty intersection.
-It cannot jump over another ring.
-- **Continuous Line**: When flipping markers, they must form a continuous line, and all markers in that line are flipped.

-## Winning the Game

-### Normal Mode
+   - Remove these markers and one of your rings from the board.

+5. **Winning:**
-- The game ends immediately when a player removes their third ring.
-That player is declared the winner.
+   - The first player to remove three of their rings wins the game.

-### Blitz Mode

-- In Blitz mode, the game ends immediately when a player removes their first ring.
-That player is declared the winner.

-## Example Moves

-1. Player A places a marker in one of their rings.
-2. Player A moves that ring along the lines to an empty intersection.
-3. As the ring moves, it passes over one or more markers, flipping them to show the opposite color.

-## Strategy Tips

-- **Control the Center**: Controlling the center of the board gives more flexibility for creating rows and flipping markers.
-- **Anticipate Moves**: Try to predict your opponent's moves and prevent them from forming rows of their color.
-- **Create Multiple Threats**: Force your opponent to respond to multiple threats, increasing the chances of creating a row.

-Enjoy playing YINSH!
+   - If you're playing Blitz mode the first to remove a ring win.

+For detailed rules and strategies, refer to the official Yinsh rulebook or visit the UltraBoardGames [Yinsh rules page](https://ultraboardgames.com/yinsh/game-rules.php).

 # License